BlockchainCommons/SmartCustodyBook/manuscript/chapter1.md

 1. ⎕ Confirm contents of Home Safe.
 2. ⎕ OPTIONAL: If using any tamper-evident bags, check for tampering.
 3. ⎕ Check to see if there have been any exploits against the Ledger hardware, the Ledger firmware, Ledger Live, or your OS.
 If there are, you may need to recreate your OS drive from scratch before connecting it to the Ledger.
 4. _This optional action is omitted in this basic procedure.
-Enable it with "Use a USB Drive" if you are concerned about [Bitrot](#bitrot) or [Personal Network Attack](#personal-network-attack)**_.
+Enable it with "Use a USB Drive" if you are concerned about [Bitrot](#bitrot) or [Personal Network Attack](#network-attack-systemi)**_.
 5. ⎕ Connect your Ledger, open Ledger Live, and confirm balances.
-6. ⎕ OPTIONAL: Save any transaction logs on waterproof paper and store in Home Safe.
+6. ⎕ OPTIONAL: Save any transaction logs on waterproof paper and cstore in Home Safe.
 7. ⎕ OPTIONAL: If you have used your cold storage address, print new set.

 #### **O. Check Storage B — Fall** [^19]